tdwg/geoschemes/marine/readme.md

 ## Resources:

-  - Named marine areas -- expected in early 2023
+  - Named marine areas -- to be posted in the form of Excel spreadsheets (alteady posted for Atlantic Ocean) here and on the [Google Drive of the Marine interest group] (https://drive.google.com/drive/folders/1uwi264hKIMHZlLpfMY2wQyRvnXG_1TvY)
-  - Geospatial representations of named areas (e.g., shapefiles, kml files) -- expected in mid 2023
+  - Geospatial representations of named areas are not part of the proposed standard, kml files available on the Google Drive repository.